Aid group claims harassment in Italy’s block of rescue boat

 Early in the pandemic, Italy declared its ports unsafe for docking by private rescue ships as it sought to contain its devastating coronavirus outbreak.

-Migrant boats have been arriving independently on the island of Lampedusa, with more than 800 arriving in recent days.
+Migrant boats have been arriving independently on the Italian island of Lampedusa, with more than 800 arriving in recent days.
+More than 4,000 migrants have arrived so far this month, which is four times more than the number in July 2019 but far below the high of more than 23,500 who arrived on the island by sea in July 2016.